usehardal/mint-docs/server-to-server/introduction.md

 ---
-title: 'Server-to-Server Connections'
+title: 'Overview'
 description: 'Connect your data to external systems using server-to-server (s2s) connections'
 ---

-## Overview
+## Server-to-Server Connections

 Server-to-server connections allow you to send data from your server to external systems.